Azure-Samples/active-directory-verifiable-credentials-dotnet/6-woodgrove-helpdesk/README.md

 - Step 3
     - In final step, your email and displayName will show together with your face check score.
     - The webapp says "a support personnel will be you shortly", but don't wait for too long as this is just a sample....

+## Using the sample on a mobile phone

+Follow the steps above, with the additions.

+- Launch the website in your mobile browser.
+- When clicking on the `I already have my card`, you will be asked to open the Microsoft Authenticator and you have to accept that.
+- After sharing the credential and the Face Check result in the Microsoft Authenticator, manually return to your mobile browser app
+- Click `Continue` in the middle section

 ## Setup